delftswa2017/desosa2017/junit5/chapter.md

 ### OTA4J
 An interesting new development is the creation of the 'Open Test Alliance for the JVM'.
 This alliance aims to create a standardised way of test assertion failures and errors.
 This allows IDEs to improve the way different testing frameworks are integrated.
 The alliance was initiated by the architects of JUnit.
-And there are already quite some parties on board, apart from JUnit, and the IDEs there are several (competing) testing frameworks that want to work together to achieve this goal.
-In Fig. 2 we have visualised the different parties that are involved. <br/>
+Several parties, including IDEs and several (competing) testing frameworks have been contacted about the initiative.
+In Fig. 2 we have visualised the different parties that have been contacted.
+It should be noted that these parties are not necessarily involved with the initiative (yet). <br/>
 <img alt="OTA4J" src="https://cloud.githubusercontent.com/assets/12841723/23342746/31e11e70-fc60-11e6-94fe-89a04d54955f.png" width="300px" />
 <br/>
-*Fig. 2: All parties that are part of the OTA4J.*
+*Fig. 2: All parties that have been contacted about the OTA4J.*

 ### Context View Visualisation
 Taking the issues mentioned above and our initial stakeholder analysis into account, we created a context view of the